 The UCPLL Board of Directors requests that interested applicants submit the following items by Tuesday, August 15, 2017 to Ms. Kara Hood, Manager, Human Resources, UCPLL, 101 N. 16th Street, Springfield, Illinois 62703.
 Questions can be directed to Kara Hood at 217-525-6522 or via email at email@example.com.

 - Cover Letter (please limit to 2 pages) – please explain the applicant’s interest in the position, UCPLL, and the specific skills/talents that qualify him/her for the position.

-- Resume or CV (please limit to 4 pages) – please outline relevant leadership experience, educational attainment, work with management teams, experience with boards, fundraising events and activities, and business development.
+- Resume or CV (please limit to 4 pages) – please outline relevant leadership experience, educational attainment, work with management teams, regulatory compliance, performance improvement, strategic planning, and program or business development.